 The Karen Organization of Minnesota (KOM) has its origins in the Karen Community of Minnesota (KCM), a volunteer-led organization established in 2003 by Karen community leaders in Minnesota.
 KCM served as the community’s governing body, helping newly arrived Karen refugees in the Twin Cities maintain their culture, elect community leaders, and receive assistance beyond the initial resettlement period.

-After KCM received 501(c)(3) status, leaders quickly realized that this status would restrict their ability to send support to families in Burma and Thailand as well as in the U.S. Community leaders and the Board of Directors therefore decided to separate the newly formed nonprofit organization from KCM in order to keep KCM as an unincorporated, volunteer-based association.
+After KCM received 501(c)(3) status, leaders quickly realized that this would restrict their ability to send support to families in Burma and Thailand as well as in the U.S. To solve this issue, community leaders and the Board of Directors decided to separate the newly formed nonprofit organization from KCM in order to keep KCM as an unincorporated, volunteer-based association.
 The Board of Directors and community leaders renamed the nonprofit organization to Karen Organization of Minnesota (KOM) to distinguish it from KCM.